AIcodeAcademy/ArchetypeNodeCLI/.ai/syntax.template.md

 ### Summary of syntax symbols

-> [!NOTE]
+**NOTE**

-> Presented between `code blocks` just for ease of reading, not to be included in the template.
+Presented between `code blocks` just for ease of reading, not to be included in the template.

 - `<!-- -->` for instruction comments
 - `{{ }}` for placeholders